Domikohlh/qf-chitrea/README.md

 # qf-chitrea
 This is a GitHub place for Alan and Dominic to work on the quantitative finance project in Chinese Treasury (qf-chitrea) for model prediction and training using iFind data.

-# Current Progress
-- Backtesting the selected model to financial analysis
-- Add additional accuracy and confusion matrix

 # Objective
 1. Quantitative model for bond
    We will use the following data: